david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 TODO: analyze input and output in matlab to verify effects and scaling.

+TODO: access subsystem to create all interrupts on port c.

 TODO: Footswitch to enable/disable bypass.

 TODO: add footswitch to multisim and ultiboard.